U.S. News Rankings

 Covenant College is a private institution that was founded in 1955.
 It has a total undergraduate enrollment of 1,065, its setting is suburban, and the campus size is 400 acres.
 It utilizes a semester-based academic calendar.
 Covenant College's ranking in the 2014 edition of Best Colleges is Regional Colleges (South), 11.
 Its tuition and fees are $29,100 (2013-14).

-Located in Lookout Mountain, Ga. is the 300-acre Covenant College, a Presbyterian Church of America-affiliated liberal arts school.
+Covenant College, a Presbyterian Church of America-affiliated liberal arts school, is located in Lookout Mountain, Georgia.
 Students admitted to the college have the opportunity to explore more than 50 student organizations.
 Intramural sports are extremely popular at Covenant College with more than 75 percent of the student body participating.
-Students are required to live on campus during their first three years at the school, and each residence hall has mixed housing.
-This means upperclassmen and underclassmen live among each other.
-Along with resident assistants in each residence hall, discipleship coordinators are assigned to each floor to lead Bible studies and guide spiritual development among the students.
-Known as the Scots and Lady Scots, Covenant College fields 13 varsity teams that compete in the Great South Athletic Conference in the NCAA Division III.
+Students are required to live on campus during their first three years at the school, and each residence hall has mixed housing, meaning upperclassmen and underclassmen live alongside each other.
+Each residence hall has resident assistants, as well as discipleship coordinators assigned to each floor to lead Bible studies and guide spiritual development among the students.
+Known as the Scots and Lady Scots, Covenant College's 13 varsity teams compete in the USA South Athletic Conference in the NCAA Division III.

-Covenant College was originally founded in 1955 in Pasadena, Calif. and was not established in Georgia until 1965.
-The college is located in a suburb of Chattanooga, Tenn., and many students make regular visits to experience the city life.
-Situated atop Lookout Mountain in Georgia, the campus provides views of the Smoky Mountains; Chattanooga, Tenn.; and seven states.
-Notable alumni of the college include poet Aaron Belz and former publisher of WORLD Magazine Joel Belz.
+Covenant College was originally founded in 1955 in Pasadena, California, and was not established in Georgia until 1965.
+The college is located in a suburb of Chattanooga, Tennessee, and many students make regular visits to experience the city life.
+Situated atop Lookout Mountain in Georgia, the campus provides views of the Smoky Mountains, Chattanooga and seven states.
+Notable alumni of the college include poet Aaron Belz and Joel Belz, founder of WORLD magazine.